 - (1) \$2,474,000 of the education legacy trust account--state appropriation is to increase general enrollments by 70 FTE students in fiscal year 2008 and by an additional 211 FTE enrollments in fiscal year 2009.
 At least 30 of the additional fiscal year 2009 enrollments are expected to be graduate students. - (2) \$1,816,000 of the education legacy trust account--state appropriation for fiscal year 2008 is to increase math and science enrollments by 105 FTE students in fiscal year 2008 and by an additional 89 FTE students in fiscal year 2009.
 The university shall provide data to the office of financial management regarding math and science enrollments, graduations, and employment of college graduates related to state investments in math and science enrollment programs.
 Data may be provided through the centralized higher education enrollment system or through an alternative means agreed to by the institutions and the office of financial management. - (3) \$1,801,000 of the education legacy trust account--state appropriation is to increase high-demand undergraduate enrollments by 85 student FTEs in fiscal year 2008 and by an additional 70 FTE students in fiscal year 2009.
-The programs expanded shall include, but 1 2 are not limited to, bilingual education and information technology.
-The university shall provide data to the office of financial management 3 that is required to track changes in enrollments, graduations, and the 4 employment of college graduates related to state investments in high-5 demand enrollment programs.
-Data may be provided through the public 6 7 centralized higher education enrollment system or 8 alternative means agreed to by the institutions and the office of financial management.
-9
+The programs expanded shall include, but are not limited to, bilingual education and information technology.

+The university shall provide data to the office of financial management 1 2 that is required to track changes in enrollments, graduations, and the employment of college graduates related to state investments in high-3 demand enrollment programs.
+Data may be provided through the public 4 5 centralized higher education enrollment system or through alternative means agreed to by the institutions and the office of 6 7 financial management.

-- (4) \$500,000 of the education legacy trust account--state appropriation is provided solely to expand the number of TRIO eligible students served in the student support services program at Central Washington University by 250 students each year.
+- \$500,000 of education (4)the legacy trust account--state appropriation is provided solely to expand the number of TRIO eligible students served in the student support services program at Central Washington University by 250 students each year.
 TRIO students include low-income, first-generation, and college students with disabilities.
 The student support services program shall report annually to the office of financial management and the appropriate policy and fiscal committees of the legislature on the retention and completion rates of students served through this appropriation.
-Retention rates shall continue to exceed 85 percent for TRIO students in this program. - (5) The higher education coordinating board, the office of financial management, and the higher education institutions negotiated a set of performance measures, checkpoints, and targets in 2006.
-By July 31, 2007, the university and the board shall review and revise these targets based on per-student funding in the 2007-09 appropriations act.
+Retention rates shall continue to exceed 85 percent for TRIO students in this program. - The higher education coordinating board, the office of financial management, and the higher education institutions negotiated a set of performance measures, checkpoints, and targets in 2006.
+July 31, 2007, the university and the board shall review and revise on per-student funding these targets based in the appropriations act.
 In addition, the board shall compile comparable data from peer institutions in the eight global challenge states identified in the Washington Learns study.